genomicsITER/mitogenomes/CanarymtDNA/README.md

 The sequence data used in this work have been submitted to NCBI GenBank and will be available by Apr 30, 2023.

+The data generated as part of this study has been deposited in the National Center of Biotechnology Information (NCBI, https://www.ncbi.nlm.nih.gov/).
+Mitogenomes can be found under the accession numbers GenBank: <a href="https://www.ncbi.nlm.nih.gov/nuccore/OP681790">OP681790</a> to GenBank: <a href="https://www.ncbi.nlm.nih.gov/nuccore/OP682685">OP682685</a>.

 <p align="right">
   <a href="#top" title="Up">
     <img src="https://github.com/genomicsITER/mitogenomes/blob/main/images/home-icon.png" style="float: right; margin: 10px; padding: 2px;" />